Early Life and Education of Robin Williams: A Complete Timeline

 2004: Death of Christopher Reeve

-2006: Checked into substance-abuse rehabilitation center
+2006: Checked into rehab for alcoholism

 In 2006, Robin Williams checked into a substance-abuse rehabilitation center in Newberg, Oregon, acknowledging that he was an alcoholic.

-2008: Appearance at Israel's Independence Day celebration
+2008: Appeared at Israel's Independence Day

 2010: Acknowledged failure to maintain sobriety

-October 2013: Early symptoms of Lewy Body Disease began
+October 2013: Early symptoms of Lewy body disease began

 August 21, 2014: Ashes scattered over San Francisco Bay

-Following cremation at Monte's Chapel of the Hills in San Anselmo, Robin Williams's ashes were scattered over San Francisco Bay on August 21, 2014.
+Following his cremation at Monte's Chapel of the Hills in San Anselmo, Robin Williams's ashes were scattered over San Francisco Bay on August 21, 2014.

-2014: Comic Relief USA raises $80 million
+2014: Comic Relief USA raised $80 million

 Loading Video...

-2014: Admitted to Hazelden Foundation for alcoholism treatment
+2014: Admitted to Hazelden for alcoholism treatment

 In mid-2014, Robin Williams was admitted to the Hazelden Foundation Addiction Treatment Center in Center City, Minnesota, for treatment for alcoholism.